 As I’ve written on my “Twelve Weathergrams” page, weathergrams were invented by Lloyd J. Reynolds, a master calligrapher at Reed College in Portland, Oregon, who published a book titled Weathergrams in 1972.
 Reynolds said that weathergrams are “poems of about ten words or less,” and that they are “generally seasonal.”
 These poems are calligraphed onto strips of biodegradable paper, often grocery bag paper, with a string added so they can be tied onto something for display in public places.
 He said they should be “hung on bushes or trees in gardens or along mountain trails” for “three months or longer,” where they can “weather & wither like old leaves.”

-For the “Cabinet of Curiosities” project, these poems are to be given away to curious passers-by on the Seattle waterfront, where twenty laminated copies of my “Miniature Poems” are also slated to be given away, with magnifying glasses.
+For the “Cabinet of Curiosities” project, these poems are to be given away to curious passers-by at Pike Place Market near the Seattle waterfront, where twenty laminated copies of my “Miniature Poems” will also be given away, with magnifying glasses.
+In May of 2025 I also created a new “Cabinet of Curiosities” trifold (shown below).

 See also “Weathergrams” and “Make Your Own Weathergrams.”